pachyderm/pachyderm/src/server/pkg/storage/storage-format-spec.md

 References table spec:
 * chunk: string (chunk name)
-* type: string (the type of the source of the reference 'chunk', 'semantic', or 'job')
+* sourcetype: string (the type of the source of the reference 'chunk', 'semantic', or 'job')
-* reference: string (source of the reference)
+* source: string (source of the reference, interpretation is dependent on `sourcetype` field)
-* primary key is the compound of (chunk, type, reference)
+* primary key is the compound of (chunk, sourcetype, source)

-The `reference` field indicates the source of the reference, which can be one of the following:
+The `source` field indicates the source of the reference, which can be one of the following:
-* a cross-chunk reference - `type`: "chunk"
+* a cross-chunk reference - `sourcetype`: "chunk"
   * a reference from one chunk to another
   * this field should be the hash id of the source chunk of the reference
-* a semantic reference - `type`: "semantic"
+* a semantic reference - `sourcetype`: "semantic"
   * typically the top-level reference to a chunk
   * this field is the identifier that the chunk is referred to as
-* a job reference - `type`: "job"
+* a job reference - `sourcetype`: "job"
   * this is a temporary reference tied to the lifecycle of the job
   * this field is the job id, which can be resolved to check if the job is complete and the reference can be removed

 Logical states:
 Nascent ↔ Live → Deleting → Deleted

 * Nascent
   * the chunk has been reserved for writing
   * the chunk may or may not exist in object storage
   * the chunk has one or more temporary semantic references from one or more clients
   * `deleting` should be `nil`
 * Live
   * the chunk is referenced either semantically or from clients or other chunks
   * the chunk must exist in object storage
   * `deleting` should be `nil`
 * Deleting
   * the chunk's references to other chunks have been removed and it is in the process of being deleted
   * the chunk may or may not exist in object storage
   * `deleting` should be non-`nil`
 * Deleted
   * the chunk is no longer present in the database
   * the chunk must not exist in object storage

 #### Recovering